November 22, 2024

 First, the market is inconsistent in how it procures ancillary services, a function not applicable to the WEIM or EDAM.
 The real-time market only procures incremental ancillary services for the CAISO balancing authority area (BAA), rather than fully re-optimizing them, Friedrich said.
 The market also doesn’t re-optimize in the five-minute market, leading to less efficient scarcity pricing outcomes and procurement.

-Second, prior working groups had also identified potentially outdated penalty prices, which are currently tied to the market bid cap and may not accurately reflect the true reliability value of a resource during scarcity events, Friedrich explained.
-Stakeholders also expressed concern that the prices may be too low to provide effective incentives.
+Second, prior working groups also identified potentially outdated penalty prices, which currently are tied to the market bid cap and may not accurately reflect the true reliability value of a resource during scarcity events, Friedrich explained.
+Stakeholders also expressed concern the prices may be too low to provide effective incentives.

 The third issue relates to potential disconnects between market prices and grid conditions during emergencies.
 The current market design may not adequately reflect the severity of emergency conditions in market prices, Friedrich said, leading to situations in which prices don’t align with the actual scarcity level indicated by emergency operator actions.